Beyond Zero-Allocation

 #endif

-This difference might seem small, but it illustrates a fundamental principle about how compile-time platform selection works.
-The same high-level operation (stack allocation) maps to different low-level implementations that are optimized for each platform’s conventions and available system services.
+This difference might seem small, but it shows how compile-time platform selection works.
+The same high-level operation, stack allocation, maps to different low-level implementations matched to each platform’s conventions and available system services.

-Think about why this matters from a systems programming perspective.
-On Windows, the Microsoft C runtime has specific optimizations and memory alignment requirements that differ from the GNU C library used on most Linux distributions.
+This matters from a systems programming perspective.
+On Windows, the Microsoft C runtime has optimizations and memory alignment requirements that differ from the GNU C library used on most Linux distributions.
 The calling conventions affect how parameters are passed and how the stack is managed.

-When you write use buffer = stackBuffer<byte> 256 in your Clef code, the static resolution system analyzes your target platform and generates the most efficient possible native code for that specific environment.
-You get Windows-optimized code when targeting Windows and Linux-optimized code when targeting Linux, but you never have to think about these differences as a developer.
+When you write use buffer = stackBuffer<byte> 256 in Clef code, the static resolution we are building reads the target platform and is designed to generate native code for that environment.
+You would get Windows-specific code when targeting Windows and Linux-specific code when targeting Linux, without having to track these differences as a developer.

 Async Operations as Continuation Coordination

-The async capabilities we are building for Fidelity illustrate how sophisticated control flow patterns can emerge from the same static resolution principles that enable deterministic memory management.
-When developers write idiomatic Clef async code, they work with familiar computation expressions and standard async patterns.
-The underlying implementation uses compile-time analysis to generate efficient continuations.
+The async capabilities we are building for our Fidelity framework show how control flow patterns can emerge from the same static resolution that drives deterministic memory management.
+When developers write idiomatic Clef async code, they work with computation expressions and standard async patterns.
+The underlying implementation is designed to use compile-time analysis to generate continuations.

-Here’s how async coordination looks with normal Clef patterns:
+Here is how async coordination looks with ordinary Clef patterns:

 let processFileAsync filename = async {